 Carrot Seed Oil!
 It’s the most amazing ingredient- it is excellent for all skin types.
 It is rich in beta carotene, vitamins A & E, it is great on dry, chapped skin & helps to balance moisture in the skin.
-It aids in preventing wrinkles & reduces the appearance of existing wrinkles, helps reduce scaring & removes toxins from the skin.
+And it aids in preventing wrinkles & reduces the appearance of existing wrinkles, helps reduce scaring & removes toxins from the skin.
 It also helps soothe sunburns.
 Also, if you have a wound it will help heal it quickly & it works wonders for conditioning the hair.
+It’ll definitely boost you into having great skin.
 You can use it from head to toe- it’s simply to die for!

 + Pimp yourself out!
 Where can everyone find you?

 You can order online at noshbody.com & yes, TSC readers get a discount until 12/31/19!
 Enter SKINNY15 for 15% off your entire order ( that’s the largest discount ever given! ).

 I can always be reached by email too: email@example.com

 With a grateful heart, I want to thank Lauryn for having me on The Skinny Confidential to share my passion for holistic wellness & talk about NoSH BoDY.
 THANK YOU!!

 Do you guys implement clean beauty into your skin care routine?
 Would love to know.

 + find out how to get that pregnancy glow without the pregnancy here.

 ++ you have to dry brush before you apply NoSH Body balms- find out how here.